gorenje/millieons.org/w/cuckoo.md

 **On the Future**

-The Church of Uckoo teaches that predicting the future does not concern itself with correctness tomorrow, rather the main concern of predictions is convincing their listeners *today*.
-Predictions made yesterday are seldom recalled nor discussed.
+The Church of Uckoo teaches that predicting the future does not concern itself with correctness tomorrow, rather the main concern of predictions is to convince their listeners of something *today*.
+Predictions made yesterday are seldom recalled or discussed.

 So it is with death.
 There is no life after death but they who preach this are attempting to convince their listeners to act today.
 The Church of Uckoo teaches that niceness does not depend on the fear of death.
 Nice and loving behaviour is rewarding for you today, tomorrow and everyday.
 God does not keep score.